uriyacovy/ESPHome_nuki_lock/README.md

 Report the state of an **external door sensor** (e.g. a reed switch) to the lock, emulating the Nuki Door Sensor.
 The lock can then take smart actions based on the door state (e.g., auto-locking when the door is closed).

+> [!NOTE]
+> It is not necessary to setup the door sensor via the Nuki App and the door sensor will not be visible or configurable via the App.
+The door sensor behavior is other equivalent to the Nuki Door Sensor.

 **How to use it:**

 1. Define a `binary_sensor` for the physical door (any platform — `gpio`, `homeassistant`,